matthewdavis505/Blob-Storage/README.md

 How to store large data in Blob Storage (Binary Large Object) also known as Object Storage and Container Storage.

-This tutorial outlines storing of large amounts of unstructured object data.
+This tutorial outlines how to store large amounts of unstructured object data in one location.
 Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.<br />

 <h2>Environments and Technologies Used</h2>